RobbieBrandrick/Tetris/README.md

 # Tetris
-Javascript Implementation of the game tetris.
+Javascript implementation of the game tetris.
+You can try it here: https://robbiebrandrick.github.io/Tetris.html